nshntarora/rails-quoter/README.md

 # Quoter

-Install the by adding the following line to your Gemfile.
+Install the gem by adding the following line to your Gemfile.

 ```
 gem 'quoter'